mozilla/inclusion/code-of-conduct-enforcement/consequence-ladder.md

 ### Level 3: Warning + Mandatory Cooling Off Period (Tool access retained)
 * A private warning from project leadership, with **clarity of violation, consequences of continued behavior**.
-* Required - no interaction with other ppl involved
+* Required - no interaction with people involved, including unsoclicited interaction with those enforcing the guidelines.
   * This includes avoiding any interactions in any of Mozilla channels, as well as external channels like social media (Twitter, Facebook).
 This includes 'following/liking/retweeting'.
 * Mandatory Cooling off Period   (Tools are not revoked)
 * Mandatory CPG onboarding process